 If I loaned $6000. for a down payment on our house in 2013, is it too late to collect?
 We lived together for several years and recently been going through child custody proceedings.
 We were never married.
 He refuses to pay what is owed.
 Please help

 No - It is not likely that you pledged real estate as collateral to obtain a credit card.
 However, if you have debt issues, I recommend that you contact a Bankruptcy attorney, you may be surprised how much BK can do for you.

 In my jurisdiction he would lose his ability to be a notary; if he's a licenced paralegal or lawyer there would be sanctions from the law society; depending on the context and extent there could be criminal charges for breach of duty or fraud.

 Ostensibly, yes.
 Just like any case, the constitution and the court rules require that you have to serve the person with the lawsuit.
 If you succeed, then you can proceed.
 Many small claims courts have "law clinics" for people representing themselves.
-There's some forms and resources available on...Read more »
+There's some forms and resources...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.